This post may contain affiliate links. Please read my disclaimer for more information.

 Every enhanced feature will increase the value of your machine overall.
 So, ask yourself which feature you’d like in the machine and which ones you can live without.

-Functionality and interface: You can either choose affordable switches to brew and steam with simplicity or use illuminating buttons interface, or the touch screen for advanced technology.
+Functionality and interface: You can either choose affordable switches to brew and steam with simplicity or use illuminating interfaces or the touch screen for advanced technology.

-Operating buttons and touch screens are more difficult than switches, but both allow you to better program the machine.
+Operating buttons and touch screens cost more than switches, but both allow you to better program the machine.

-Programmable features include changing the temperature of the brew, the density of steaming, shot volume, shot temp, milk temperature, pre-infusion period, brewing period, etc.
+Programmability: Programmable features include changing the temperature of the brew, the density of steaming, shot volume, shot temp, milk temperature, pre-infusion period, brewing period, grind size, tamp pressure, and amount of coffee will all have a role in the flavor of your espresso.

 Pump: Your pump should have max.
 15-Bars pressure to last longer and pull consistent shots.
 Without a good pump, you cannot have the correct amount of extraction.